RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### ⌛ Show when all layers finished updating

-Sometimes you want to wait for all the layers to finish updating before starting an animation [Are my layers there yet?](layers-finished-updating.html)
+Sometimes you want to wait for all the layers to finish updating before starting an animation or doing some other funky 3D things.
+[Are my layers there yet?](layers-finished-updating.html)

 ```js